 Think about the material you want for your interior.
-If you'd rather have a robust and raw entirely wooden table, with a beautiful assembly design, the Charpente Coffee Table is definitely the right choice.
+If you'd rather have a robust and raw entirely wooden coffee table, with a beautiful assembly design, the Charpente Coffee Table is definitely the right choice.
 For a delicate metallic touch, you should check out the Coffee Table with recycled teak, which allies metal and wood in a very modern yet retro way.
 Keep in mind the place where you want your coffee table to be.
-Let's say you are looking for one to put next to your armchair, well then maybe a smaller, round table such as the Mina Coffee Table is the one for you.
+Let's say you are looking for one to put next to your retro armchair, well then maybe a smaller, round table such as the Mina Coffee Table is the one for you.
 If you like rectangular shaped tables, the New Soho Coffee Table and the Bay Teck Coffee Table will give that beautiful geometric touch to your living room> with their black metal rectangular frame.
-Care for a more traditional metal and wood table?
+Care for a more traditional metal and wood coffee table?
 See our beautiful Regular Coffee Table and the Tonnel Coffee Table with slightly rounded corners that will certainly spare you a few bruises when passing by the table in a hurry.

 Practical matters to keep in mind